solyarisoftware/blomming_api/README.md

 ## Release Notes

+IMPORTANT:

 Blomming_api gem (and usage examples in this github project) are now in a "prerelease" phase; many todo tasks need to be completed (I'll publish a more stable release by January 2014).

+### v.0.3.3
+- Prerelease: 23 December 2013
+- All endpoints methods correctly return Ruby hashes
+- Authentication logic adjusted
+- Code refactored with better usage of modules
+- Examples directory hierarchy modified
+- `blomming_api` executable added in gem

+### v.0.1.0
+- First release: 17 December 2013

 ## To do

-- Re-engineer the now ugly BLOMMING_API::Client class, split buy/sell with sublcasses, etc.
 - Supply methods to cover all Blomming API endpoints (*buy* services endpoints are now implemented (90%) but most of *sell* services endpoints are still to be implemented (30%)
 - Improve documentation.
 Possibly split this README.md in many files.
-- Realize a test framework.
+- Realize a better test framework.
+- Refactor classes architecture: now endpoints return Ruby hashes translating one-to-one JSON returned by HTTP API calls.
+A possible alternative implementation (v.2.0) is to create a Resource class for every Blomming resource (category, shop, etc.) maybe in a way similar to Activerecord ORM...
 - BLOMMING_API::Client.load_and_retry() method is debatable.
 Better manage Restclient exceptions return codes.
 Sleep() on retry it's a bad solution for client running as Web app, so probably a non-blocking thread architecture could be the correct way...
 Do some Log file logic.
 Subclassing.
-- write a "real-time" application demo, using full REST approach, by example updating items in a shop and doing smart behaviours (like a random/time-scheduled price discount policy on certain set of a shop items...)
+- write a "real-time" application demo, using full REST API, by example updating items in a shop and doing smart behaviours (like a random/time-scheduled price discount policy on certain set of a shop items...)

 ## Licence